GPUOpen-Effects/FidelityFX-FSR-Unity-URP/README.md

 # Integration Method

-> For method 1 and 2 you need to have [git](https://git-scm.com/downloads) installed
+> For method 1, 2 and 3 you need to have [git](https://git-scm.com/downloads) installed

 ## Method 1. running `installPatch.bat`

-Download the `installPatch.bat` file and put it into the root folder of your unity project, then run it by double clicking
+Download the `installPatch.bat` file and put it into the root folder of your unity project.
+Then run it by double clicking.

 ## Method 2. git apply and curl